octaviusthe3rd/alu-shell/basics/README.md

-The script 3-listfiles lists the files in the working directory using a list/long format The script 4-listmorefiles lists all the files in the working directory including the hidden files The script 5-listfilesdigitonly lists all files in the working directory as well as the user and group IDs
+The script 3-listfiles lists the files in the working directory using a list/long format The script 4-listmorefiles lists all the files in the working directory including the hidden files The script 5-listfilesdigitonly lists all files in the working directory as well as the user and group IDs The script 6-firstdirectory creates a directory in the tmp directory called my_first_directory